Do you have an extra $500? Harrisburg tax confusion could cost that and more

 ABC27 checked back with tax expert Michael Hussey, who reviewed the plan.
 He said it appears to legally extend the increase.

-The mention of an earned income tax extension is half of a sentence in a 111 page document, and City Council did not explicitly announce an extension to the rate increase.
+The mention of an earned income tax extension is half of a sentence in an 111-page document, and City Council did not explicitly announce an extension to the rate increase.

 Williams said City Council communicated with local businesses, but could probably do more to communicate with the people who live in the city, starting with the website.